-Our emergency response model ensures that RHI can provide reliable information, care for vulnerable residents, advocate for community needs, and offer support services for youth.
-As we head into the second month of NYC’s struggle at the epicenter of the global pandemic, the city-wide and national statistics confirm that Red Hook’s Black and Latinx low-income community will endure disproportionately high exposure risk, hardship, and death from COVID-19.
 RHI exists in order to confront the systemic inequities that have persisted in our community for decades.
-At this time RHI is carrying out this focused COVID-19 rapid response work, and we invite you to learn more and get involved.
+Our response ensures that RHI can provide reliable information, care for vulnerable residents, advocate for community needs, and offer support services for youth.
+City-wide and national statistics confirm that Red Hook’s Black and Latinx low-income community continue to endure disproportionately high exposure risk, hardship, and death from COVID-19.
+At this time RHI is carrying out focused work with the following priorities:

 Engage vulnerable populations

-Community Updates: Distribute vital information via weekly HUB updates to 500+ residents
+Community Updates: Distribute vital information via The Red Hook Hub

 – Providing mental health support for adults ages 25+